2023–2025 Sundhnúkur eruptions: Svartsengi power station

 The Svartsengi power station was unoccupied and remotely controlled from the Reykjanes power station during the initial months following the November 2023 disaster.
 In 2024, the station was evacuated multiple times due to imminent eruptions and other perceived threats to staff safety.
 It experienced minimal impact from the earthquakes, with the only damage being "the interior furnishings and exterior walls, as well as considerable cracking in pathways and remote areas of the site".
 The power station continued to operate at its usual production levels for hot and cold water, as well as electricity, despite sustaining minor damage to the hot-water pipeline leading to Grindavík in the days preceding the 10 November 2023 earthquake swarm.
 Approximately 30,000 residents on the peninsula—representing about eight percent of Iceland's population—face the risk of losing essential heating if lava engulfs the facility, a situation that would persist until a new power plant is constructed.
 In November 2023, construction commenced on earth barriers designed to protect the power station by redirecting potential future lava flows.
 Additionally, transmission towers were elevated to accommodate the presence of the barriers.

-Construction on an extension of the power plant began in mid-2023 following extensive preparation, with an initial projected completion date of late 2025.
-Despite the start of events in November 2023, including earthquakes and volcanic eruptions, there has been almost no change to the original plans, and the project remains on track for its expected completion date.
+Construction on an extension of the power plant began in late 2022 following extensive preparation, with an initial projected completion date of late 2025.
+Despite the start of events in November 2023, including earthquakes and volcanic eruptions, there was almost no change to the original plans, and the project was successfully completed on schedule at the end of 2025.
 Before the January 2024 eruption, HS Orka, the operator of the Svartsengi power station, introduced a novel early-warning system that may be a first in volcanic monitoring.
 This system issued an essential alert more than four hours before the eruption.
 Since November 2023, the boreholes, pre-dating their use in the advanced system, have been pivotal in predicting volcanic activities.
-Detecting pressure fluctuations, these boreholes have reliably signaled all eruptions in the series, demonstrating their pre-existing potential in volcanic surveillance and safety.
-Additionally, fibre-optic cables have been used to detect and characterise seismic and volcanic activity—tracking tremors, dike intrusions, and other magmatic processes.
+Detecting pressure fluctuations, these boreholes have reliably signalled all eruptions in the series, demonstrating their pre-existing potential in volcanic surveillance and safety.
+The boreholes in the Svartsengi area not considered likely to affect the timing or characteristics of volcanic eruptions.
+Most of the boreholes extend to depths of approximately 2.5 km, whereas the magma chamber beneath the area is estimated to begin at a depth of around 4 km.
+Fibre-optic cables have also been used to detect and characterise seismic and volcanic activity—tracking tremors, dike intrusions, and other magmatic processes.